-SUPERINTENDENT Kaci Busch ASSISTANT SUPERINTENDENT Deb Joesph
+SUPERINTENDENT Kaci Busch ASSISTANT SUPERINTENDENT Deb Joseph

 Judging - Tuesday 3:00 p.m.
-Obedience

-4:30 p.m.
+Obedience 4:30 p.m.
 Showmanship 5:30 p.m.
 Agility 7:30 p.m.
 Costume Contest

-- A. Open to Junior Fair Exhibitors enrolled in the Dog project. - B. Dog Project members and their dogs must attend at least 50% of the scheduled training classes to enter in this department. - C. Exhibitor is limited to one entry per Class (Obedience, Agility, and Showmanship), except for the Brace Class and Agility Class (based on qualifying scores and handler/dog ability-determined by county dog project leader).
+A. Open to Junior Fair Exhibitors enrolled in the Dog project.

+- B. Dog Project members and their dogs must attend at least 5 practices to enter in this department. - C. Exhibitor is limited to one entry per class.
 Only one premium will be given per lot. - D. Family members may exhibit the same dog but not in the same class.
 The dog is limited to no more than 4 agility runs per day. - E. All dogs MUST have distemper and rabies shots and turned in prior to attending any practices. - F. All dogs must stay in judging area. - G. Agility exhibitor must also enroll in dog obedience. - H. Dogs in heat may compete in all classes except showmanship.
-(A separate ring will be used.) - I. Qualifying score in obedience classes to advance to next class is 170 or above. - J. A score of 70 or higher is considered a Qualifying Score in all of 4-H Agility.
+(A separate ring will be used.) - I. Qualifying score in obedience classes to advance to next class is 170 or above. - J. A score of 70 or higher is considered a Qualifying Score in all of 4-H Agility. - K. Additional Guidelines can be found in the State dog handbook.

-CLASS 1 - DOG OBEDIENCE
+CLASS 1 - D OG OBEDIENCE)

 Blue Red White Pink

 \$4.50 \$3.50 \$2.50 \$1.50

-1. Pre-Novice-A (Exhibitor has had no previous experience in training a dog) (On Leash) Members grades 3-7 (Beginner) Heel on leash and figure 8 Stand for examination Recall Long sit (1 minute) Long down (3 minutes)
+Pre-Novice-A (Exhibitor has had no previous experience in training a dog) (On Leash) Members grades 3-7 (Beginner) Heel on leash and figure 8 Stand for examination Recall Long sit (1 minute) Long down (3 minutes)

-2. Pre-Novice-A (Exhibitor has had no previous experience in training a dog) (On Leash) Members grade 8 and over (Beginner) Heel on leash and figure 8 Stand for examination Recall Long sit (1 minute) Long down (3 minutes)
+2. Pre-Novice-A (Exhibitor has had no previous experience in training a dog) (On Leash) Members grade 8 and over (Beginner) Heel on leash and figure 8 Stand for examination

+Recall Long sit (1 minute) Long down (3 minutes)

-3. Pre-Novice-B (Exhibitor has experience in training a dog) (On Leash) Members grades 3-7 Heel on leash and figure 8 Stand for examination Recall Long sit (1 minute)
+3. Pre-Novice-B (Exhibitor has experience in training a dog) (On Leash) Members grades 3-7

+Heel on leash and figure 8

+Stand for examination

+Recall

+Long sit (1 minute)

 Long down (3 minutes)